DanielRodriguezRivero/Elecciones_generales/README.md

 # Elecciones Generales
-Spanish visual novel developed with Ren'py, a Python framework about the Elections in Spain.
+Spanish visual novel developed with <a href= "https://renpy.org">Ren´py</a>, a Python framework about the Elections in Spain.

 ## Features
 - Three different characters to choose depending on your political affinities